-Potential Trustees can be recruited through:
+Potential trustees can be recruited through:

-- · Recommendation - · Referral from an organisation in the process of joining the MAT - · Self-Referral - · Advertisement, following a skills audit which identifies gaps
+- Recommendation - · Referral from an organisation in the process of joining the MAT - Self-Referral - · Advertisement, following a skills audit which identifies gaps

-Potential Trustees will, in the first instance, be met by the Chief Executive Officer and given an overview of the organisation from an operational perspective.
+Potential trustees will, in the first instance, be met by the Chief Executive Officer and given an overview of the organisation from an operational perspective.
 They will be given background written information about the organisation and invited to meet with two members.
 This meeting will ascertain the following information:

-- Skills - Background - · Experience of working within a governance role - · Experience of working with people with learning disabilities.
+- Skills - Background - Experience of working within a governance role - · Experience of working with people with learning disabilities.

-It is a two-way process and the discussion will present the prospective Trustees with an opportunity to find out more about being a trustee for New Bridge Multi-Academy Trust and decide whether or not they are still interested.
+It is a two-way process and the discussion will present the prospective trustee with an opportunity to find out more about being a trustee for New Bridge Multi-Academy Trust and decide whether or not they are still interested.

-They will be asked to complete, at this stage, an application form and a DBS form if they wish to continue the process of appointment.
+They will be asked to complete, at this stage, a DBS form if they wish to continue the process of appointment.

-On receipt of the DBS check, recommendations will be made to the members committee and, if agreed, the new candidate will be invited to attend the next available Board of Trustees meeting.
-The new Trustee will be formally elected at the Board of Trustees meeting.
+On receipt of the DBS check, recommendations will be made to the members committee and, if agreed, the new candidate will be invited to attend the next available board of trustees meeting.
+The new trustee will be formally elected at the board of trustees meeting.